Macroolithus: Paleobiological interpretations

 In 1994, Mikhailov suggested that Macroolithus represented the eggs of a large theropod, specifically Tarbosaurus, based on the large size of the eggs and the largely overlapping distribution.
 However, the discovery of an oviraptorid embryo inside an elongatoolithid egg cast doubt on this hypothesis.
 With the discovery of multiple oviraptorosaur-elongatoolithid associations in the late 1990s, the eggs of elongatoolithids came to be accepted as belonging to oviraptorosaurian dinosaurs.
 Oviraptorid parentage was confirmed for Macroolithus when, in 2008, oviraptorid embryos resembling Heyuannia were discovered inside a pair of M. yaotunensis eggs in Jiangxi.

 Early on, paleontologists considered Macroolithus nests to have been buried.
 Mou 1992 noted the high gas conductance values in Macroolithus eggs and therefore concluded that they were laid in a very humid environment, buried underground or inside a mound.
 Deeming (2006) found a similar result.
 This seems to contradict evidence that oviraptorosaurids brooded bird-like on their eggs, but Deeming suggested that Oviraptor buried its eggs in a mound and then Oviraptor and its relatives sat atop a nest mound to incubate, rather than directly contacting the eggs.
 However, Tanaka et al. (2015) criticized these results for lack of statistical rigor.
 They found, based on comparisons to modern eggs, that Macroolithus was predicted to be laid in open or partially covered nests.
 Wiemann et al. (2017) also criticized Mou and Deeming because they had only measured eggshell porosity at the middle section of the eggs and did not take into account the fact that the pore density is much lower near the poles.
-This would lead to an overestimate of the total eggshell porosity and therefore an overstimate of the gas conductance value.
+This would lead to an overestimate of the total eggshell porosity and therefore an overestimate of the gas conductance value.

 The extinctions of Macroolithus and other eggs from Southern China have also had a history of different interpretations.
 In the 1990s, Chinese paleontologists, including the prominent egg specialist Zhao Zikui, observed a gradual reduction in dinosaur egg diversity during the final 200,000 to 300,000 years of the Cretaceous, with only Macroolithus ranging up to the boundary.
 They postulated, contrary to the impact hypothesis, that the extinction was the result of a prolonged drought that increased the concentration of trace heavy metals, which adversely affected eggshell and embryo development of the dinosaurs causing the population to gradually decline and collapse.
 Zhao et al. revised this hypothesis in 2002, postulating a gradual extinction of Macroolithus caused by the volcanism of the Deccan Traps.
 In 2004, Buck et al. disputed this interpretation, arguing that the apparent gradual extinction was an illusion caused by reworking of sediments.
 Zhao et al. (2009) maintained that the extinction event was gradual.